Circa Waves: Young Chasers (2014–2015)

 The band released their debut studio album, Young Chasers, on 30 March 2015 which reached 10 in the UK Album Charts and performed at a number of festivals, including Glastonbury, Reading and Leeds and Boardmasters.
+The album has been certified silver in the UK by British Phonographic Industry.
 In October 2015, the band toured the UK, including a sold out date at Brixton Academy.

 Different Creatures (2016–2018)

 Circa Waves announced their second studio album, Different Creatures, on 24 November 2016, releasing the first single from the album "Wake Up" the same day.
+The album marks a departure from the garage rock sound of the band, in favour of an alternative rock style, with the prevalence of thicker and distorted guitar sound.
+The Guardian newspaper's review labelled the album 'darker, denser'.

 The second single from the album, "Fire That Burns", was released on 26 January 2017.
 The album was released on 10 March 2017.

 The album was released on 10 March 2017, and peaked on the UK Albums Chart at number 11.

 What's It Like Over There (2019)

 On 5 April 2019 the band released their third studio album titled, What's It Like Over There?, to critical success.
 It was supported by the singles, "Times Won't Change Me", "Movies", and "The Way We Say Goodbye".
+The release marks a return to the more indie sound of the band.
 The album earned critical acclaim for its mix of indie and pop rock, as well as the experimentation by the band.
 It peaked at Number 10 on the UK Albums Chart.

-Sad Happy (2019–present)
+Sad Happy (2019–2020)

 On 19 November 2019 the band released the single "Jacqueline" via BBC Radio 1.
 The single was accompanied by the announcement of their upcoming studio album Sad Happy.
 The album was released in two parts, with the Happy side released in January 2020 and the Sad side followed in March 2020.
 According to the band, the double album concept "represents two sides of this tech-saturated, highly insecure age".